PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/GroupChatMessage/sender/variables/sender.md

 The parent object representing the group chat message.
 It contains information about the group chat message, including the ID of the user who sent it.

+## Returns

+A promise that resolves to the user document found in the database.
+This document represents the user who sent the group chat message.

 ## See

  - User - The User model used to interact with the users collection in the database.